debops/debops/docs/pki-realms.rst

 This configuration explains where each certificate is used, but this is not sufficient configuration to enable HTTPS webserver.
 Refer to the ``nginx`` documentation for the rest of the required configuration options.

+If you use the ``debops.nginx`` Ansible role provided with the project, it has extensive integration with the ``debops.pki`` role and can configure the webserver automatically.
+Usually all you would need to do is to specify a default realm for each server configuration, if the incorrect one is detected.

 The PKI realm directory structure
 ---------------------------------